mlrun/mlrun/docs/projects/overview.md

-Projects host or link to functions which are used in job or workflow runs. you add functions to a project using {py:meth}`~mlrun.projects.MlrunProject.set_function` this will register them as part of the project definition (and Yaml file), alternatively you can create functions using methods like {py:func}`~mlrun.run.code_to_function` and save them to the DB (under the same project).
-**the preferred approach would be to use `set_function` (which also records the functions in the project spec).
+Projects host or link to functions which are used in job or workflow runs. you add functions to a project using {py:meth}`~mlrun.projects.MlrunProject.set_function` this will register them as part of the project definition (and Yaml file), alternatively you can create functions using methods like {py:func}`~mlrun.run.code_to_function` and save them to the DB (under the same project). the preferred approach would be to use `set_function` (which also records the functions in the project spec).

-The {py:meth}`~mlrun.projects.MlrunProject.set_function` method allow you to add/update many type of functions:
+The {py:meth}`~mlrun.projects.MlrunProject.set_function` method allow you to add/update many types of functions:
 * **marketplace functions** - load/register a marketplace function into the project (func="hub://...")
 * **notebook file** - convert a notebook file into a function (func="path/to/file.ipynb")
 * **python file** - convert a python file into a function (func="path/to/file.py")